WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

     1. Download the IVR flow <a href="https://github.com/WebexCC-SA/LAB-2851/blob/main/docs/assets/JDS_LAB_Flow_PODXX.json" target="_blank">JDS_LAB_Flow_PODXX</a>.
 Open the json file using notepad++, find the name section and replace the XX within the name to match your POD number, example: "name":"JDS_LAB_Flow_POD91".
     2. Login to [Webex Control Hub](https://admin.webex.com) with your administrator account.
 Select the Contact Center option on the Services section in the left pane.
     3. Go to “Flows” and click the "Manage Flows" dropdown, select the option "Import Flows".
 Select the json file you downloaded and click the option "Import".
+    4. Click on the "Go to Flow Designer" icon to the right of the date modified of the flow that was just imported.
-    4. Once you are in the Flow Editor, click the "Edit" toggle to switch to Edit mode.
+    5. Once you are in the Flow Designer, click the "Edit" toggle to switch to Edit mode.
 The first thing we want to do is to create the following flow variables by clicking anywhere in the canvas, not on a specific node.
 Click the button “Add Flow Variable” and create the following variables:
         - Name = firstName, Variable Type = String
         - Name = lastName, Variable Type = String
-        - Name = CJDS_ProjectID, Variable Type = String, Default Value = &lt;ProjectID&gt; (From Lab 1.2, step 2)
+        - Name = CJDS_ProjectID, Variable Type = String, Default Value = &lt;WorkspaceID&gt; (From Lab 1.2, step 2)
         ???+ tip "Flow Variables GIF"
             <figure markdown>
             ![Flow Variables](./assets/CJDS-2.gif)